frkatona/ObsidianSync/Misc. Brain Dump.md

 - **Harvest**
 	- pick at the 'breaker stage' when they begin to show color and let them finish ripening indoors
 	- no more than a week after full ripening to avoid splitting, overripening, and attracting pests

+---
+## Discord tech illiterate how-to
+## Anthony's Quick Guide to Discord

+Hi!
+Anthony here!
+Since a few of us are brand new to Discord, I just wanted to point out what I feel are the 3 most important tips:

+## 1. No money needed :money_with_wings:
+You do not have to buy anything on Discord.
+- if you see “Nitro,” “Shop,” or anything that asks for money → just back out

+## 2. Getting around :compass:
+When you open Discord on your phone, the first things you'll see are:
+- Direct Messages (the top-leftmost button)
+  - these are your 1-on-1 chats, like texts
+- our "OMN Crew" group (the green icon with a white microphone)
+  - where we coordinate gatherings and share pictures
+- other groups
+  - if you choose to join or create other groups, you will see them at the left edge, along with our group

+When you tap on a group, that group's *channels* will appear
+- tap on a *text* channel (channels with the '#' icon, e.g., "# meeting-plans")  to view its contents and write your own messages for the group
+  - *note: sent messages will generally only be visible in a specific channel, like with this message and the "# general" channel*
+- channels with unread messages will appear bold
+- don't worry about *voice* channels (channels with speaker icons) — they are like group calls, but we usually do not use them

+*Tip: if you get lost, look at the left-hand column — that’s where all your servers are.
+If you don't see the servers, try pressing the back button at the top, or closing/re-opening to return to the servers*

+## 3. Notifications :bell:
+If you feel that Discord pings have become unwelcome or overwhelming:
+- enter the group, tap on the server name at the top, and select “Notifications”
+  - by default, you receive push notifications for each message sent — change that here (e.g., select "Nothing" in "Server notification settings" and uncheck "Mobile Push Notifications")

+:white_check_mark: That’s it!
+If you can:
+1. Open this server
+2. Read/reply to messages
+3. Manage notifications
+…you’re set.
+Everything else is extra.

+## Extra things (optional) :sparkles:
+You don’t need these right away, but talk to me if you'd like to learn more about:
+- Reactions/Emojis: add a little :thumbsup: or :joy: under someone’s message
+- Messages: replying, editing, deleting, pinning, formatting, hyperlinking
+- Files: sharing pictures, videos, audio, PDFs, etc
+- Events: creating and coordinating real life gatherings with Discord sign-ups
+- Voice channels: hop on a call where you can talk, share your screen, or stream video from your camera if you'd like
+- Other groups: create your own group or join an existing community.
+This platform is popular for people with shared interests to gather and share funny pictures and stories via text or in spontaneous group calls

+*note that what I've referred to as a "group" in these messages you will usually see called a "server"*

+**And again: all of these features are free.
+Do not pay for anything.**